 Recipients: Maggie Foster | Lucyna Kogut

-The Marshall Geer McKim Memorial Fund was established by the family and friends of Marshall Geer McKim, class of 1991, in his memory.
+The Marshall Geer McKim Memorial Fund was established in honor of Marshall Geer McKim ’91 by his family and friends.
 The fund enables undergraduate students to travel abroad for educational enrichment.

 Recipients for Spring 2018 semester: CJ Axford | Joyce Joseph | Tiffany Kayo | Phuong Le | Jaime Silverman | Rose Wine